moverlin/Kirtley_picogrid/Software/README.md

 	- A Window will appear
 		- Ignore all of the options - no need to change anything
 		- Click Program-->Load Program-->Browse--> go to .OUT file located in CPU1_flash folder
-## <a name="folder_structure"></a> Folder Structure
-Describe file structure
-- Labview folder has labview files
-- There are 2 folders that remain untouched
-F2837xD common & headers